thiagonache/codewiththiago/content/posts/aws-lambda-go/index.md

 ### Prototyping

-If you are not sure what to set on each of these fields, whether it is the first time you are coding a Lambda in Go or whether you are working with a different scenario that involves a type you have never worked with before, first, keep in mind that all events are JSON.
+If you are not sure what to set for each of these fields, whether it is your first time coding a Lambda in Go or if you are working with a different scenario involving a type you have never worked with before, remember that all events are JSON.

-Also, It's completely fine to do some prototyping, but don't forget that our goal is to work with a test-first mindset.
+Also, it's perfectly fine to do some prototyping, but don't forget that our goal is to work with a test-first mindset.

 ### Returning error

-Before we can start to code, I need to cover one more thing that I consider very helpful from the Lambda server, it is the ability of returning errors from the Handler.
+Before we can start coding, I need to cover one more thing that I consider very helpful from the Lambda server: the ability to return errors from the Handler.

-Returning error from inside of the Lambda means the following:
+Returning an error from inside the Lambda means the following:

 1. The response status code is set to int `http.StatusInternalServerError` (500).
 2. The response body is set to string `Internal Server Error`.